dokai/gitctl/README.rst

    name and the dotted justification.
 This will make it easier to use the output of gitctl in other scripts. [dokai]

+ - Print normal program output to stdout and only errors to stderr. [dokai]

  - When updating a hard-pinned revision perform a "git reset --hard" to enforce the revision.
 This fixes some issue where the working directory was in an inconsistent state and the